Efficient enumeration of maximal split subgraphs and induced sub-cographs and related classes: Introduction

-Observe that all the aforementioned properties $\Pi$ are closed under adding isolated vertices.
+Observe that the three aforementioned properties $\Pi$ are closed under adding isolated vertices.
 Hence, given a graph $G$, all inclusion-wise maximal subgraphs fulfilling $\Pi$ must contain all vertices of $G$.
 In other words, all the subgraphs under interest can be described by the set of edges that are removed from $G$, hence we will call them \emph{edge-subgraphs}, or \emph{deletions} of $G$.
 In the same fashion, when all cliques fulfil property $\Pi$, it is of interest to study the opposite operation: add edges to $G$ in order to get an edge-supergraph of $G$ fulfilling $\Pi$.
 This will be called a \emph{$\Pi$-completion} of $G$.
 It is straightforward to observe that enumerating all minimal deletions of $G$ that fulfil property $\Pi$ is equivalent to enumerating all minimal completions of $\overline{G}$ that fulfil property $\Pi$.
 So, when $\Pi$ is closed under complement, we might choose to study one problem or the other, depending on which seems easier to visualise.

 Notice that some properties $\Pi$ considered in this article have already been studied in the light of maximal induced subgraphs or maximal edge-subgraph: an algorithm to find a single maximal split edge-subgraph of the input graph has been designed in \cite{heggernes}; and algorithms to find a single maximal edge-subgraph that is a cograph have been given in \cite{crespelle,lokshtanov}.
 As for enumeration, Cao \cite{cao2020} recently proved that the above-mentioned restricted problem admits a polynomial number of solutions for several graph classes.
-From this result, he thus obtained polynomial delay and polynomial space algorithms to enumerate all maximal induced subgraphs that fulfil property $\Pi$, for most properties $\Pi$ studied in this article (see Table \ref{tab:results}).
+From this result, he thus obtained polynomial-delay and polynomial space algorithms to enumerate all maximal induced subgraphs that fulfil property $\Pi$, for $\Pi$ referring to split graphs and threshold graphs (see Table \ref{tab:results}).

 In Section \ref{sec:split}, we focus on the case where $\Pi$ describes split graphs: we provide an efficient algorithm to enumerate all minimal split completions of a given input graph $G$, by establishing a bijection between them and the maximal stable sets of an auxiliary graph built from $G$.